 Cut kiwifruit can be stored in an airtight container in the refrigerator for up to two days.
 Kiwi puree can be frozen for up to three months.

 Nutrition and Benefits

-Kiwifruits are low in fat and calories and have no cholesterol.
-They are loaded with Vitamin C, potassium and fiber, making it one of nature's tastiest superfoods.
+Kiwifruit is low in fat and calories and has no cholesterol.
+It's loaded with vitamin C (112 percent of the recommended daily value per 100 grams), potassium, and fiber, making it one of nature's tastiest superfoods.

 The most common type of kiwifruit available in supermarkets is a variety called Hayward.
 The fruit is about the size of a large egg with a green interior and a brown, furry peel.
 Golden kiwi is a similar size to standard green varieties but has smoother skin, a light yellow interior, and a slightly sweeter and less acidic flavor.
 This variety tends to cost more and sometimes appears in stores and specialty markets.
 There are also mini varieties that are about the size of grapes and can be eaten skin and all.
 One mini kiwi has a smooth green exterior and is called a kiwi berry.
 Other varieties are grown in various parts of the world with a range of sizes and sweetness but are not commonly available in stores.